3sidedcube/backend-php-task/README.md

 * Environment - You can use a local version of PHP, PHP inside a Vagrant machine, or a PHP Docker image.
 Choose whatever you're most comfortable with!
 * Documentation - Given the small feature set you don't need to write detailed documentation.
 We will be able to figure out how your program works.
 * Formatting - Providing you're consistent with your approach, any formatting style is fine.
 Sticking to a PSR is recommended though!
 * Builds - You don't need to spend any time integrating build tools with repository.
-Automatically linting or test runners aren't required.
+Automatic linting or test runners aren't required.

 ## Submission